-14.3 Any circumstances which come to light prior to submission of work for a research degree which suggest that academic misconduct has taken place shall be reported to the relevant Head of Department.

-14.4 The relevant Head of Department shall consider in conjunction with the Academic Registrar or nominee whether any action shall be taken, whether appropriate action can be taken initially within the Department or whether the matter should be referred to the Academic Misconduct Committee as constituted in paragraph 13 of these regulations.

-14.5 Where the Academic Registrar and the Head of Department conclude that action should be taken, the Academic Registrar shall either refer the case for action by the relevant Head of Department or to the Academic Misconduct Committee, depending on the severity and circumstances of the case, including whether it is a repeat offence .

-14.6 In the event that the case is referred for action to the Head of Department candidates shall be notified in writing of the alleged offence and the evidence against them by the relevant Head of Department.
+- 13.3 Any circumstances which come to light prior to submission of work for a research degree which suggest that academic misconduct has taken place shall be reported to the relevant Associate Dean (Research) of the School - 13.4 The relevant Associate Dean (Research) of the School shall consider in conjunction with the Academic Registrar or nominee whether any action shall be taken, whether appropriate action can be taken initially within the School or whether the matter should be referred to the Academic Misconduct Committee as constituted in paragraph 13.13 of these regulations. - 13.5 Where the Academic Registrar and the Associate Dean (Research) conclude that action should be taken, the Academic Registrar shall either refer the case for action by the relevant Associate Dean (Research) or to the Academic Misconduct Committee, depending on the severity and circumstances of the case, including whether it is a repeat offence. - 13.6 In the event that the case is referred for action to the Associate Dean (Research) candidates shall be notified in writing of the alleged offence and the evidence against them by the relevant Associate Dean (Research).
 Candidates shall be invited to admit or deny the allegation and be permitted to defend themselves in writing and in person, accompanied by an individual of their own choosing.
-Any written defence or request to be heard in person, including the name and status of any accompanying individual, must be received by the relevant Head of Department within five working days of the notification of the alleged misconduct.

-14.7 Having taken into account the evidence and the defence, if any, the relevant Head of Department shall decide whether the candidate is guilty of the offence, and if so, the appropriate penalty.
-In determining the penalty, the relevant Head of Department shall take into account the extent to which the circumstances suggest the candidate intended to obtain an unfair advantage for him/herself or another.
-The candidate shall be notified in writing of the relevant Head of Department's decision and of the penalty, if one is to be applied, within fifteen working days of the candidate being notified of the allegation.
+Any written defence or request to be heard in person, including the name and status of any accompanying individual, must be received by the relevant Associate Dean (Research) within five working days of the notification of the alleged misconduct. - 13.7 Having taken into account the evidence and the defence, if any, the relevant the Associate Dean (Research) shall decide whether the candidate is guilty of the offence, and if so, the appropriate penalty.
+In determining the penalty, the relevant Associate Dean (Research) shall take into account the extent to which the circumstances suggest the candidate intended to obtain an unfair advantage for himself/herself or another.
+The candidate shall be notified in writing of the decision of the relevant Associate Dean (Research) and of the penalty, if one is to be applied, within fifteen working days of the candidate being notified of the allegation.
 S/he shall also be notified of the right to appeal.